-The requirements specified herein will be used as the basis for identifying necessary program activities or changes in activities necessary to accomplish the program mission.
+The requirements specified herein are used as the basis for identifying necessary program activities or changes in activities necessary to accomplish the program mission.
 The stated intent and rationale for the requirements have been provided in sufficient detail to ensure the utility of this SRD in comprehensive development of program activities.
-Activities will be developed based on a requirements analysis conducted with participation from operating personnel and subject matter experts.
-These activities will be identified and developed through the decision-making process to be documented in the SEMP and carried out in the EDP and PMP.
-The SEMP is the next document to be developed in the overall effort to apply systems engineering principles to the ongoing $UF_6$ Cylinder Program.
-Specific actions that need further development will be managed through a work breakdown structure as part of the PMP.
+Activities are developed based on a requirements analysis conducted with participation from operating personnel and subject matter experts.
+These activities are identified and developed through the decision-making process to be documented in the SEMP and carried out in the EDP and PMP.